University is your best career move – it will give you the opportunity to get a better job, earn more money and reach your full potential.

 - Our business students benefit from our Student Enterprise Society, which helps them to start businesses together.

 Here are some more of the ways we're working to ensure our students are among the most employable in the UK:

 - The Careers and Job Prospects Service helps students and graduates to develop employability and career management skills.
 Services include providing access to jobs and work experience opportunities, employer mentoring and recruitment events.

-- Knowledge Transfer Partnerships (KTPs) create three-way partnerships between graduates, leading businesses and the University.
-We're one of the top ten UK Universities for KTP programmes.
+- Knowledge Transfer Partnerships (KTPs) create three-way partnerships between graduates, leading businesses and the University to solve real world problems.